Prohibited Methods of Hunting

 It is ILLEGAL to:

-- Fail to report all deer and turkey harvested on your harvest record and in Game Check.
+- Fail to report all deer and turkey harvested on your harvest record (either paper or app form) and in Game Check.

 - Hunt any game animal which does not exhibit wild characteristics or under conditions where animals do not have opportunity for escape.

-- Have any exotic game such as wild goat, wild sheep, deer other than whitetail or fallow or elk except those certified prior to 2006.
+- Hunt any exotic game such as wild goat, wild sheep, deer other than whitetail or fallow or elk except those certified prior to 2006.

-- Hunt deer or turkey without a deer or turkey harvest record in his/her possession or move any deer or turkey before recording kill on harvest record.
+- Hunt deer or turkey without a deer or turkey harvest record (either paper or app form) and in his/her possession or move any deer or turkey before recording kill on harvest record.

 - Hunt any area where baiting/feeding has occurred until 10 days after all bait/feed has been removed or consumed.